 Isn’t it super easy and gorgeous?

-On my designs, I use the same filter on all the elements, to make them all look alike.
+On my designs, I use the same filter on all the elements, to make them all look uniform.
 On Photoshop the filters are called “actions” and you can read more about them here.